 their mammals stamps.
 Pages fit easily into an 8 1/2 x 5 ½ mini binders.

 These binders can also hold photo pages so your family can remember your

 visit.
 Add pages to your book at every Morning at the Museum.

-The "Social Stories" for the Natural History Museum Morning at the Museum include Stories for a variety of learning levels.
+The "Pre-visit Stories" for the Natural History Museum Morning at the Museum include stories for a variety of learning levels.
 They describe a range of topics relevant to a visit to this exhibit.
-There are Stories that address what to expect at the museum, museum rules and routines, safety information, and more.
+There are stories that address what to expect at the museum, museum rules and routines, safety information, and more.